RamonKaspar/RAG-pipeline/README.md

 ### ToDo's

 - [ ] Determine the optimal values for `chunk_size`, `overlap_size`, and `min_text_length`.
 Many different values are used in research papers.
 - [ ] Implement a database to store the embedded text chunks.
-For now, we save the embedded chunks to a CSV file.
+For now, we save the embedded chunks to a Parquet file.
 - [ ] Support other file types in addition to PDF and HTML?
 - [ ] Which embedding model to use?
 We currently use the `text-embedding-3-large` model from OpenAI.
-- [ ] Measure the latency of the embedding process.
 - [ ] Consider semantic chunking stratgies instead of the `RecursiveTextSplitter`.

 ## (3) RAG-pipeline

-Blabla
+In this stage, the embedded chunks will be used to query relevant information from the database, augmenting the generation of responses.